eonx-com/webhooks/readme.md

 # EoneoPay Webhook Library

+This library adds support for firing webhooks asyncronously to external subscribers.

 ## Installation
 Use [Composer](https://getcomposer.org/) to install the package in your project:

 ```
 composer require eoneopay/webhooks
 ```

+## Usage

+Inject the `\EoneoPay\Webhooks\Webhooks\Interface\WebhookInterface` service into your application where a webhook needs to be fired.
+The send method on this interface accepts a `WebhookDataInterface` implementation that represents a specific webhook to be fired.

+For each of the different webhooks you will fire inside your application you will need to create a class that implements `WebhookDataInterface`.

 ## Integration
 #### Laravel